 Anyone who has ever done any form of writing will know that ideas can come at any time, and anywhere.
 Apparently inspiration doesn’t care about convenience, and may elude you when you sit down at your desk to write, yet strike when you’re busy paying for your double cheeseburger meal in McDonalds (true story!).
 Therefore it’s essential that writers have some way of recording and collecting their ideas, because unfortunately even the most inspired of ideas can disappear just as quickly as it came!

 One of the things I love most about the blogging world is the wide range of people who inhabit it: these days literally anyone with access to the internet can start a blog and share their interests and personality with the world, whether they are naturally outspoken, or on the quieter side.
-Quiet or not, for anyone to see your website or your blog (if you have paid for a domain name), you will need to look into something like VPS hosting.
-This will enable your site to become live for people to read.
-It is also important to ask… Read more »
+As someone who is personally very introverted, sharing my interests with people in real life is not something that comes naturally.
+In social situations, I tend to feel uncomfortable and am more inclined to listen than to speak, and a good night in with a book sounds a… Read more »

 Just a quick post today!
 Yesterday I was featured over at Book Bloggers International – a great site devoted to connecting book bloggers all over the world – so if you want to check it out, you can do so here.
 If you haven’t already visited Book Bloggers International then it’s definitely a great place to have a browse and find some lovely new blogs, and read some really interesting guest posts!
 Anyway, I hope everyone has a lovely weekend!